 Wear a baby sling so that your newborn is close to your body.
-This gives you more control over their proximity to strangers and other people, in general.
+This gives you more control over their proximity to strangers and people in general.

 Cover Your Baby

-Put a netted fabric (a breathable one) over their baby seat/baby stroller.
+Put a breathable netted fabric over their baby seat/baby stroller.
 This also prevents germs from landing on your little one if someone sneezes while you’re out grocery shopping or strolling down the sidewalk.